mit-crpg/PINSPEC/README.md

    > python equivalence.py

-To access the C++ classes in Python, do
+To access the C++ classes from a Python interpreter, do:

    > python